rLzen/richardlorenzen-soundmanager/README.md

 # richardlorenzen-soundmanager

-This is a project which I'm using to learn ruby on rails.
-I'm following rubyonrails.org guidelines.
+I'm using this project to learn ruby on rails by following rubyonrails.org guidelines.